zuckung/endless-sky-plugins/README.md

 <ul>

-<li> avgi.damselflyman.50percent.txt - increases the chance to get damselflyman superpowers from 1% to 50%</li>
+<li> after.war.defense.pact.txt - removes the need to complete these missions before the FW war begins</li>

 <li> bunrodea.first.contact.100percent.txt - increases chance to meet bunrodea from 10% to 100%</li>